-10. Eventually, the program will stop running and will ask you "Continue with analysis? (yes/no):" This is your chance to check and see if your analysis has reached stationarity.
+When your analysis is complete you will be asked if you want to continue with the chain, your choices are yes or no. This is your chance to check and see if your analysis has reached stationarity.
 If not, you would want to continue with the chain for additional cycles.
 The output on the screen will summarize the acceptance rates for the moves in the chain.

 The best way to tell if you're in stationarity is to see if your average standard deviation has been low for a long time.
-This is a good diagnostic, and it is ok to decide the run is finished based on it alone, but let's look at the output in excel so that you can see how the likelihoods change.
+Normally you should just decide if your finished based on that, but let's look at the output in excel, just so that you can see how the likelihoods change.